Henry Stewart Talks: Business & Management Collection

 A large, more than 1,700, collection of recorded lectures, talks, case studies, and multimedia presentations with printable slide notes, that is regularly updated and growing with covering.
 Topics covered include Finance, Accounting & Economics; Global Business Management; Management Leadership & Organizations; Marketing & Sales; Strategy and Technology & Operations.
 Lecturers and presenters are leading academic experts and practitioners from commerce and industry.

-Any other comments on this database are welcome and should be directed to David Ernsthusen.(firstname.lastname@example.org)
+Any comments on this database are welcome and should be directed to David Ernsthusen.(firstname.lastname@example.org)

 CB Insights is a database that provides information and independent analysis of private companies in a wide range of industries.
 The information is collected from a wide range of print and electronic sources and is supplemented by interviews and independent analysis.
 There is a special focus on the financing, and mergers and acquisitions of these companies through private investors and venture capital and private equity firms.
 Students, faculty and staff must register and set up an account using a UNC email address to access CB Insights.